Haghrah/PyIT2FLS/README.md

 >>> help(IT2FS_Gaussian_UncertStd)
 ```

-## Exception handling
-The exception handling will gradually be added in future versions.
-So improper parameters for the fuzzy sets can cause some ambiguous runtime errors at the moment.
-If there is any problem, let me know by opening an issue about it.

 ## Examples
 There are some examples provided along with the toolkit which are as below:
 * [Ex1](https://github.com/Haghrah/PyIT2FLS/blob/master/examples/ex_1.py): Defining an Interval Type 2 Fuzzy Set (IT2FS).